Leveraging data-driven behavioral science

 Lower data latency opens new product development capabilities

 “I fell in love with dbt when we were decreasing data latency,” said David Petiot, Senior Manager of Enterprise Analytics.
 “We were previously doing full loads, twice a day.
 With dbt’s built-in macros, we implemented an incremental solution that significantly increased Snowflake's speed so we could get latency down to two hours.”
-The team could now run 200 models every two hours instead of twelve.

-Looking ahead: BI migration and a Semantic Layer
+Looking ahead: BI migration and a semantic layer

 Symend will soon be incorporating a new BI component, Sisense, into their platform—a move simplified by all data models and logic now living in dbt Cloud.
 The team is also exploring how to best use additional dbt Cloud features, such as leveraging dbt Semantic Layer to ensure metric governance and increased data trust.